yecdev/wry/README.md

     https://stats.ycash.xyz/wry/pipe_info

-    You'll see a JSON objec that looks something like this:
+    You'll see a JSON object that looks something like this:

     ```
     {